MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/cordova/index.md

                     </tr>
                     <tr>
                         <td><b>mfp:sdkChecksum</b></td>
-                        <td>This value is the IBM MobileFirst™ Platform SDK checksum that is used to identify unique IBM MobileFirst Platform SDK levels.</td>
+                        <td>This value is the IBM MobileFirst Foundation SDK checksum that is used to identify unique IBM MobileFirst Platform SDK levels.</td>
                         <td>Not user-configurable.
 This value is set by default.</td>
                     </tr>
                     <tr>